-We are very lucky to be based in the iconic Filwood Green Business Park.
+We are based in the iconic Filwood Green Business Park.
 The site boasts a number of green credentials:

 - BREEAM ‘Outstanding’